3D-Carbon: An Analytical Carbon Modeling Tool for 3D and 2.5D Integrated Circuits: Conclusion

 \section{Conclusion}

-To address the distinct lack of tools for understanding the carbon footprint of 3D and 2.5D ICs, coupled with the increasing prevalence of these advanced integration technologies, this work presents {\name}, a first-of-its-kind analytical carbon modeling tool that can capture the carbon footprint of commercial-grade 3D and 2.5D ICs at the early design stage.
-We believe that {\name} lays the initial foundation for future innovations in developing environmentally sustainable 3D and 2.5D ICs.
+This work introduces {\name}, an analytical carbon modeling tool designed to understand the carbon emissions of commercial-grade 3D/2.5D ICs at the early design stage.
+Addressing the need for such tools amidst the growing use of advanced integration technologies, {\name} aims to pave the way for future developments in environmentally sustainable 3D and 2.5D ICs.